-Progressive deterioration of vision decades following RK (Radial Keratotomy) is becoming increasingly more common.
-The corneal incisions, initially created to treat nearsightedness and astigmatism, may become unstable leading to severe astigmatism and or farsightedness as patients’ eyes age.
-Surgical removal of Cataracts or Clear Lens Extractions with implantation of advanced technology lens implants may restore near normal vision in many patients who have not seen well for years following RK (Radial Keratotomy).
-Aspheric Toric Lens Implants may be used to successfully treat patients with severe irregular astigmatism following RK (Radial Keratotomy) and return vision to a useful and functional level.
-Marc Michelson, M.D. of Alabama Eye & Cataract Center, P.C has successfully utilized advanced technology lens implants to restore near normal vision in many patients who have had progressive loss of vision due to progressive corneal changes from RK (Radial Keratotomy).
+Vision restoration is now possible in patients who have suffered vision loss after Radial Keratotomy (RK).
+Lens replacement surgery with implantation of advanced technology lens implants may restore near normal vision to many patients who have not seen well for years following RK.
+Surgical removal of cataracts and Refractive Lens Exchange (RLE) which is the removal of the clear lens with implantation of an Aspheric Toric Lens Implants may be used to successfully treat patients with severe irregular astigmatism following RK (Radial Keratotomy) and return vision to a useful and functional level.
+Marc Michelson, M.D. and Tyler Hall, M.D. of Alabama Eye & Cataract Center, P.C have successfully utilized advanced technology lens implants to restore near normal vision in many patients who have had progressive loss of vision due to progressive corneal changes from RK (Radial Keratotomy).

-Marc Michelson, M.D. of Alabama Eye & Cataract Center, P.C. is a Cornea, Refractive and Cataract Surgeon who has a unique combination of skills in all three areas necessary to help patients in need of complex Cataract and Lens Implant Surgery.
-He has extensive experience in Diseases and Surgery of the Cornea, Refractive Surgery and Cataract Surgery-all of which support his clinical expertise in handling complex cataract surgery, complications of cataract surgery and vision problems with advanced technology lens implants that can occur in certain situations.
+Marc Michelson, M.D. and Tyler Hall, M.D. of Alabama Eye & Cataract Center, P.C. are Cornea, Refractive and Cataract Surgeons who have a unique combination of skills in all three areas necessary to help patients in need of complex cataract and lens implant surgery.
+They have extensive experience in Diseases and Surgery of the Cornea, Refractive Surgery and Cataract Surgery-all of which support their clinical expertise in handling complex cataract surgery, complications of cataract surgery and vision problems with advanced technology lens implants that can occur in certain situations.